oobianom/r2resize/README.md

 ### Screenshots:

-## Use in Rmarkdown or Quarto document
+## Use in Rmarkdown or Quarto document to add resizing toolbar to images and tables on the page

 ![](https://r2resize.obi.obianom.com/m/resizers.png)